chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

          replaces "dogs", "< 4.0"
    * - ``suggests``
-     - |metadata rb suggests| For example:
+     - For information only; not used outside this file. |metadata rb suggests| For example:
        ::

           suggests "cats"